 Participants identify mistakes they made as well as mistakes made by others.
 They prohibit any other use of the candid discussions, including performance reviews.

-Guidelines for an After Action Review Meeting, aka Hot Wash or Look Back or Retrospective
+Guidelines for an After-Action Review Event, Meeting, or Workshop

 - Call it like you see it